yeti-switch/doc/docs/en/yeti-ui-routing/yeti-ui-routing-customer_auths.rst

     .. _customer_auth_src_prefix:

     Src Prefix
-        You can define a prefix which necessarily should be presented in Src-number for every call from the customer.
-Just a prefix must be used here, not a regular expression.
+        You can define a prefix or array of prefixes (separated by comma(,)) which necessarily should be presented in Src-number for every call from the customer.
+Just a prefix (or prefixes) must be used here, not a regular expression.

     .. _customer_auth_dst_prefix:

     Dst Prefix
-        You can define a prefix which necessarily should be presented in a Dst-number for every call from the customer.
-Just a prefix must be used here, not a regular expression.
+        You can define a prefix or array of prefixes (separated by comma(,)) which necessarily should be presented in a Dst-number for every call from the customer.
+Just a prefix (or prefixes) must be used here, not a regular expression.

     .. _customer_auth_dst_number_min_length: